All Episodes

 No, I did not say that.

-We're having the cork on that bottle.
+We're popping the cork on that bottle.

 And we are absolutely thrilled.

-I've been waiting for him to either succumb to his Alzheimer's or just plain get defeated in the polls, or switch parties and join the party he really belongs to.
+I've been waiting for him to either succumb to his Alzheimer's or just plain get defeated in the polls or switch parties and join the party he really belongs to.

 What kind of port?